trezoteam/docker-elasticsearch-search-guard/README.md

 We recommend a volume mount for both the **/usr/share/elasticsearch/config/elasticsearch.yml** file as well as one for the directory containing TLS files the entrypoint outputs, which is **/usr/share/elasticsearch/config/tls** so that you don't lose the files nor the configuration related to TLS.

+### Configuration
+For additional Search Guard configuration (such as internal user database, roles, users and password), please refer to the [official documentation](https://docs.search-guard.com/latest/internal-users-database).

 ## Contributing
 This repository was created due to an internal company need.
 We may not look at Pull Requests frequently, but please feel free to report issues and propose code changes.